zpaolo11x/Arcadeflow/README.md

 - 'Low Spec mode' : Reduce most visual effects to boost speed on lower spec systems
 - 'Smooth shadow' : Enable smooth shadow under game title and data in the GUI
 - 'Glow effect' : Add a glowing halo around the selected game thumbnail
-- '❗ Snap border ❗' : Add a white border around the selected game thumbnail
+- 'Snap border' : Add a white border around the selected game thumbnail
 - 'Thumb gradient' : Blurs the artwork behind the game logo so it's more readable

 #### MULTIPLE MONITOR